Every person should have access to a roof over their head, and plannning should be focussed around people to promote health and efficiency.

 1.1.
 Policy: Review recommendations and set minimum standards for open green spaces.

 1.2.
 Discussion: Adequate and accessible green space is correlated with higher levels of perceived general health.
 New South Wales should set minimum standards for distance to, and amount of, green space.
-For example, the UK Accessible Natural Green Space Standards (ANGSt) report (downloadable as a PDF here via Natural England) recommended that no person should live more than 300 m from a green space of at least 2 hectares in size.
+For example, the UK Accessible Natural Green Space Standards (ANGSt) report (downloadable as a PDF here via Natural England) recommended that no person should live more than 300 metres from a green space of at least two hectares in size.